sezito2/Justice-Centered-Data-Design/src/00-Getting-Started/00-what-is-framework.md

   5 Observable is an end-to-end solution.
 Well-designed tools let communicators focus on highly customizable workflows and communication design.
 Framework's defaults build on numerous years of foster a good user experience.
 You can also deploy Framework to Observable, so you can easily collaborate on data apps and securely share them with your team.
 </p>

-## 0.0.1 Learning Review
+## Submission

-Before moving onto the next section, you should understand the following:
+Before moving onto the next section, respond to the following questions in the Moodle assignment for this chapter (0.0):

 - What are data apps?
+- What are your prior experiences with data apps and data in general?
 - What is Observable Framework and its main affordances?